MERLCenter/MERL-Center-public/learning-content/case-studies/united-nations-lgbtqi-staff-rights-platform.md

 # United Nations LGBTQI Staff Rights Platform

-_By Mala Kumar, with editing contributions from Amy Sample Ward and Nicolas Dickison_
+_By Mala Kumar, with editing contributions from Amy Sample Ward and Nicolas Dickinson_

 ## Introduction
 This case study will cover a collaboration by Fordham Law School, UN-GLOBE and Mala Kumar, who is the author of this case study.
 It will examine the MERL challenges of a crowdsourcing tool that was designed to help lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) United Nations (UN) staff, consultants, and interns determine if a particular UN job meets their safety, family, and professional needs.
 The case study will outline how open source tools and practices could have addressed several of the main MERL challenges.